victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 # aliases: ["/first"]
 tags: ["c++", "cpp", "templates", "sfinae", "concepts"]
 author: "Me"
-draft: true
+draft: false
 #description: "Desc Text.
 Trying **bold**, or even `code`"
 #canonicalURL: "https://canonical.url/to/page"
 ---
-Imagine an ability to convert everything to a string: having some ints, a point, and a bool, we'll get a message that we could output wherever we want it to.
-Seems handy and easy, so let's write it -- this was my first thought when writing a debug variable watcher for my pet project.
+Imagine a power to convert everything to a string: integers, vectors, booleans - all transformaed into a message that we could output wherever you want.
+Seems handy and not too hard, so let's dive into it -- this was my first thought when writing a debug variable watcher for my pet project.

-The idea was to watch on some variable during the function scope, and if it was changed at the end of the function, make a log record like:
+Although the expectation of making something easy may result in a few sleep-deprived nights, I encourage the reader to embark on this journey through basic template programming concepts.

- `m_crucialVariable: {1,"a"} -> {2,"b"}; m_insignificantOne: false -> true;`.
+Expected prerequisites are:

-Although the expectation of making something the easy way may lead to a couple of sleep-deprived nights, I encourage the reader to do the same: we'll try to make it a quick ride over basic template programming concepts.
+ - A compiler with decent support for C++20: MSVC 2022, clang 14, or gcc 11 would be good, as we aim for a future-oriented experience, not dwelling in legacy code.

-Expected prerequisetes are:
+ - A basic familiarity with C++ template syntax: we've all written something like `template <typename T> T min(T a, T b);`, aren't we?[^typename]

- - a compiler with decent support for C++20: MSVC 2022, clang 14, or gcc 11 would be good, as the intent is to gain some experience for the future rather than to write a legacy code here;
+Throughout the journey, we'll progress from a trivial attempt to a satisfying solution, highlighting pitfalls and techniques along the way.
+So don't be alarmed if the code doesn't look great in the early iterations -- it's all part of the plan.

- - a basic knowledge of a C++ template syntax: we all wrote a kind of `template <typename T> T min(T a, T b);`, aren't we?[^typename]
+There would be a [References](#references) section with all the links from an article.
+I'd treat it as a recommended reading.

 [^typename]: Actually, some of use wrote `template <class T>` -- that doesn't matter, but I prefer a `template <typename T>` because the `int` is not a class name